Last week I gave a talk to a room of people about 3 numbers that can change your life.

-I’d been invited to speak in London to a team in an American multinational company.
-I was asked by a reader who I’ve got to know a bit recently.
-He’s a good bloke and an unusually enlightened manager that wanted to help his team.
+I’d been invited to speak to a London team of an American multinational company by a reader who is a good guy and an unusually enlightened manager.

-He’d been struck by the lack of unbiased financial guidance they were receiving from financial advisers that the HR department recommended and so he invited me in so the team could hear what The Escape Artist had to say.
+He’d been struck by the lack of unbiased financial guidance that his team had been receiving from financial advisers that the HR department had got in.